Fits and Tolerances on Gearbox shaft and housing

 Fits and tolerance on the gearbox shaft and housing

-Importance of Gearbox in a Machine
+Importance of the Gearbox in a Machine

-Why Fits and Tolerances are important for a gear box
+Why fits and Tolerances are important for a gearbox

-Fit and Tolerances value depend on the gearbox application details, type of bearing type, size of the shaft, size of housing (casing), bearing functionality (locating or non-locating), and Shaft design (solid shaft or hollow shaft).
+Fit and Tolerances value depend on the gearbox application details, type of bearing type, size of the shaft, size of the housing (casing), bearing functionality (locating or non-locating), and Shaft design (solid shaft or hollow shaft).

 Consequences of the wrong section of Fits and Tolerances in gearbox shaft and housing